TOP gogo season 2

-TOP gogo, season 2 was the second season of TOP gogo and was hosted by Georgian model Nino Tskitishvili.
+The second season of TOP gogo was hosted by Georgian model Nino Tskitishvili.
 The judging panel consisted of fashion designer Avtandil Tskvitinidze and photographer Sasha Prishvini.
 In contrast to the first cycle, the castings were held in countries of the former Soviet Union (Belarus, Latvia, Kazakhstan, Russia and Ukraine respectively).
 The judges communicated with the contestants in Russian, and this was subtitled in Georgian.

 The winner of the competition was 22-year-old Alisa Kuzmina from St. Petersburg, Russia.
 As her prizes, she received a brand new Mazda car, a one-year supply of eyewear along with beauty salon and clinic services, the opportunity to build a complete and professional modeling portfolio, a cash prize courtesy of VTB, and a twelve-month modeling contract with Das Models Milano in Milan.
 In addition, she was also given a three-year contract with Look Models in Georgia.